pippinbarr/cart253/topics/arrays/changing-arrays.md

 ## Creating flies

-If we're going to be adding new flies to our array, it would be a good idea to write a function that does that for us.
+If we're going to be adding new flies to our array, it would be a good idea to write a function that can create a fly... on the fly!
 Let's write a `createFly()` function that will generate a fly with random properties:

 ```javascript
 /**